Are you planning to visit Curaçao? Check if you need a power plug adapter or voltage converter for the power sockets (outlets) used on Curaçao.

 Electricity on Curaçao

-On Curaçao the power plugs and sockets are of type A, B and F. The standard voltage is 127 / 220 V and the standard frequency is 50 Hz.
+On Curaçao the power plug sockets are of type A, B and F. The standard voltage is 127 / 220 V and the frequency is 50 Hz.

 Power plug adapter needed on Curaçao?

-On Curaçao the power plugs and sockets are of type A, B and F. Check out the following pictures.
-When living in Australia you need a power plug adapter for sockets type A, B and F.
+On Curaçao the power plug sockets are of type A, B and F. Check out the following pictures.
+When living in the United States of America you need a power plug adapter for sockets type F. We recommend you to pack a 3 to 2 prong adapter in case type B sockets are not available.

 Buy a power plug (travel) adapter